Contacts Harbour Office 01206 302200 or VHF #68

 This part of the world is extremely flat and featureless so you won't get much help from the lay of the land.
 All the channels are well marked by buoyage, but it is very easy to mistake one seamark for another with possibly serious consequences... the sands in this area (and the Thames estuary) are rock hard and unforgiving should you end up pinned on them by the wind.
 Pilotage advice now follows:

-The best general advice for handling this kind of area is to have your passage plan well worked out in advance, with courses planned (taking into account tidal cross sets if required) and a clear list of the buoyage you are expected to pass in the order you will encounter it.
+The best general advice for handling this kind of area is to have your passage plan well worked out in advance, with courses planned (taking into account tidal cross sets if required) and a clear list of the buoyage you are expecting to pass in the order you will encounter it.
+It would also be wise to plan to be making your final harbour entry before half tide ebb.
 When you are following your plan you will probably see plenty of other buoyage..... the best advice is to assume nothing, follow your preplanned course and tick-off the buoyage on your list as you pass and positively identify it.
 The other alternative is a set of carefully chosen and checked waypoints.

 Approach from the north-east through the Wallet is straightforward enough, keep a safe distance offshore but not too far as to put you on Gunfleet Sands, then identify and approach the northerly cardinal Knoll (Q) Buoy.
 Head north west leave the green conical Eagle (Q.G) close to starboard, then continue on the same course and approach the green conical buoy Colne Bar (Fl(2)G.5s).
 Once past this buoy a turn can be made to the NNW and the buoyage leading into the Colne is picked up.
 Be mindful that shallow water lies on your starboard side, and that there is more depth to play with on the port side.
 Simply follow the pairs of red and green buoys on a generally NNW course and enter the River.

 If emerging from the Blackwater it is possible to cut the corner a bit with a suitable rise of the tide.